 My royal python was truly beautiful and, for me, was immensely satisfying to look at, with its smooth, dry, polished skin that, in strong light - especially sunlight - glowed like burnished leather.
 The dominant colours were black and brown and cream.
 There were brown markings shaped rather like a crown along each side of its body.
-Such markings and colours seem almost incongruously bold when seen against a plain, artificial background; in the wild, though, they break the outline of the body and help to camouflage the snake against a background of plants, earth and fallen leaves.
+Such markings and colours are conspicuous when viewed against a plain, artificial background; in the snake's case, though, and particularly because it lived on the ground, they broke the outline of the snake's body and helped to camouflage it against a background of plants, earth and fallen leaves.

-The snake shed, or sloughed, its skin every two or three months.
-When a snake sheds, only the thin, dead, translucent outer layer of the skin is actually discarded.
-I always knew when my snake was nearing the time to shed because its skin changed colour and texture slightly and it usually refused food; also, its eyes became a milky, whitish colour.
-It nearly always shed at night and, when I judged that tonight was going to be shedding night, I sprayed the snake and interior of the vivarium with warm water from a plastic hand spray.
-This helped moisten and soften the snake's skin and made the whole shedding process easier.
-When it was ready, it started moving around, rubbing its head on rough surfaces such as the rocks and branches in its vivarium.
-The skin first came away from around the mouth and head; then, bit by bit, it rolled neatly down the neck and body and down to the tip of the tail, like a stocking rolling down an elegant leg.
+The snake shed its skin every two or three months.
+When a snake sheds its skin, only the thin, dead, translucent outer layer is actually discarded.
+I always knew when my snake was nearing the time to shed because, due to the chemical and physical changes involved, its skin changed colour and texture slightly and its eyes became a milky, whitish colour (see image upper right).
+It also usually refused food for a few days before shedding.
+The snake nearly always shed at night so, when I judged that the big night had probably arrived, I sprayed the snake and interior of the vivarium with warm water from a plastic hand spray.
+This moistened and softened the snake's old skin and made the whole shedding process easier.
+When it was ready, the snake started moving around, rubbing its snout and head on rough surfaces such as the rocks and branches in its vivarium.
+The skin first came away from around the mouth and the head, including the eyes (see upper left); then, bit by bit, it rolled neatly down the neck and body and down to the tip of the tail, like a down the neck and body and down to the tip of the tail, like a stocking rolling down an elegant leg (see lower right).
 Underneath was a gleaming new skin.
-At this time the snake looked its very best and its body sparkled with renewed beauty and energy.
+Immediately after shedding, the snake looked its very best and its body seemed to sparkle with renewed beauty and energy (photo of discarded skin left.
+NB the four photos here are not of the royal python in this story).

-When I removed the discarded skin from the vivarium the following morning, it was always interesting to see that it included two transparent, dome-shaped scales on the head, one from where each eye had been.
-These eye covers are shed and replaced along with the rest of the skin - little windows through which a snake views its world.
+When I removed the discarded skin from the vivarium the following morning I always checked to make sure it included the two transparent, dome-shaped scales on the head, one from over each eye.
+These miniature eye covers are replaced along with the rest of the skin - little windows through which a snake views its world.

-The snake spent most of its time on the floor of its warm vivarium, neatly coiled between the rocks and branches, or hidden from view between the several sheets of newspaper that I kept on the vivarium floor.
-It was fascinating that, over time, the snake learned how to use its snout to prod, slowly and carefully, along the outside edges of the sheets of newspaper until it found a loose edge.
+As my snake was obviously not on display in any sense, as a zoo snake would be, and its presentation was thus not a consideration, I used several sheets of clean newspaper to cover the floor of its vivarium.
+Newspaper is absorbent and could be replaced quickly whenever necessary.
+The snake spent its time either in full view, coiled and wedged snugly between the rocks and cut branches, or largely hidden from view under the newspaper.
+It was fascinating that, over time, the snake learned how to use its snout to prod, slowly and methodically, along the straight outside edges of the newspaper until it found a loose or torn area.
 It then lifted the paper up and disappeared underneath.
 Bingo!
-Gone!